GC-651, 35280 Santa Lucía de Tirajana, Las Palmas.

 Please check rates and details directly with the companies in question if you need more recent info.

 This place is called Ansite in several publications and on the signs leading to this place.
-Ansite was, concerning to spanisch chronists, the last refuge of the Canarian people against the spanish conquerors.
+Ansite was, concerning to Spanisch chronists, the last refuge of the Canarian people against the spanish conquerors.
 The Guanche were able to live on Ansite for several years because they had water and enough land on top of the mountain to grow food.
-The location of Ansite is forgotten, but many locals think this is the place as it shows many of the features described in the Spanish text.
+The location of Ansite is forgotten, but many locals think, this is the place as it shows many of the features described in the Spanish text.
 However, there is no archaeological evidence of this.

 This place is also called la Fortezza (the Fortress) or recently also Fortaleza de Ansite, because it is easily defensible.
-Also there is a big number of natural and artificial caves.
-They are excavated in the walls of the rocky mountain and on the plain around it.
+Also, there is a big number of natural and artificial caves.
+They excavated numerous caves in the walls of the rocky mountain and on the surrounding plain.
 And there are different stone structures that could have been defence bastions.
-But as there are not much resources like water and food on the rock, its was probably some sort of emergency hideout, only suitable as long as the reserves lasted.
+But as there are not many resources like water and food on the rock, its was probably some sort of emergency hideout, only suitable as long as the reserves lasted.
 Since this place is not capable of supporting a large number of fighters with their families and cattle, as described by the chroniclers, it is probably not the legendary Ansite, whose location is still unknown.